Complete complementarity relations and its Lorentz invariance: Relativistic settings

+where $A = cos \frac{\phi}{2} - i \sin \frac{\phi}{2}$ and $A^{*}$ is the complex conjugate of $A$.
+The coherence and entropy of the momentum has the same qualitative behavior as for the spin, which is plotted in Fig. \ref{fig:examp3}.

-This result helps explain the reported generation of entanglement between momenta and spin in one of the first studies of single-particle systems carried out by Peres et al. \cite{Peres}, where they considered a particle with mass $m$ whose momentum wave function in the rest frame is given by $\psi(\vec{p}) =(2\pi)^{-3/4}w^{3/2} e^{-\vec{p}^2/2w^2}$, with $w$ being the width of the wave packet.
+From these examples, we can see if the state of the system is separable, and has no superposition between the momentum states in the reference frame $\mathcal{O}$, then a Lorentz boost cannot generate entanglement between the momentum and spin degrees of freedom.
+This result helps to explain the reported generation of entanglement between momenta and spin in one of the first studies of single-particle systems carried out by Peres et al. \cite{Peres}, where they considered a particle with mass $m$ whose momentum wave function in the rest frame is given by $\psi(\vec{p}) =(2\pi)^{-3/4}w^{3/2} e^{-\vec{p}^2/2w^2}$, with $w$ being the width of the wave packet.
 This is a Gaussian state of minimum uncertainty, but still represents a continuous superposition.
-Therefore, it's possible to generate entanglement due a Lorentz transformation.
+Therefore, in this case it is possible to generate entanglement via a Lorentz transformation.